QuantumSavory/QuantumClifford.jl/docs/src/manual.md

 # Generating a Pauli operator with Stabilizer generators

-i.e. checking for independence.
+The [`generate!`](@ref) function attempts to generate a Pauli operator by multiplying together the operators belonging to a given stabilizer (or reports their independence).
 This particular function requires the stabilizer to be already canonicalized.

 ```jldoctest gen
 julia> s = S"-XXX